Skip to main content

 You can use the Imply Polaris Connections v1 API and Jobs v1 API to ingest event data from Apache Kafka topics.
 Kafka connections support Amazon Managed Streaming for Apache Kafka (MSK).

-This topic covers the process to create a connection to Kafka using the Polaris API.
+This topic covers the process to create a connection and ingest data from Kafka using the Polaris API.

 Prerequisites